 As Executive Vice President of Marquee Events and Operations at Madison Square Garden Entertainment Corp.
 (MSG Entertainment), Joel Fisher is responsible for a wide array of Company priorities.
 He serves as lead executive for significant initiatives that require special handling and management, from league and political events to one-of-a-kind appearances or corporate undertakings, including real estate, additional construction, and historical projects for Madison Square Garden.
 In addition, he oversees two of The Garden’s most enduring franchises – college basketball and boxing – utilizing his key relationships to ensure these areas continue to build on their long traditions at The World’s Most Famous Arena.
 Mr. Fisher is also responsible for other live sporting events such as bull riding, college hockey, esports, mixed martial arts, WWE, and college wrestling; as well as marquee events at Sphere, a next-generation entertainment medium.
 Sphere is part of Sphere Entertainment Co., which became a standalone public company in April 2023 with the spin-off of MSG Entertainment.
-The first Sphere venue – Sphere at The Venetian – is expected to open in Las Vegas in fall 2023.
+The first Sphere venue opened in Las Vegas in September 2023.

 Mr. Fisher first joined the MSG family of companies in 1984, and was responsible for building and staffing MSG’s in-house Marketing Partnership department.
 Since then, he has held a number of positions over his nearly four decades with the Company, ranging from overseeing suites and premium hospitality to group sales.
 He also previously served as Executive Vice President of Sports Properties, where he ran the day-to-day operations of the department and all business operations for the Westchester Knicks and the New York Liberty (which the Company sold in 2019).